raspibolt/raspibolt/static-channel-backup.md

 # Lightning: Static Channel Backup
 {: .no_toc }

-We set up an automatic Static Channel Backup on a local storage device and/or a remote GitHub repository to recover lightning funds in case of SSD drive failure.
+We set up a local or remote "Static Channel Backup" for Lightning.
+A monitoring script keeps it up-to-date to enable the recovery of your Lightning funds in case of hardware failure.

 ![GitHub remote backup](images/remote-scb-backup.png)